nowfloats/ANAChat-Web/README.md

 **Step 1:**

+Setup [ANA Conversation Studio and ANA Chat Server](https://github.com/Kitsune-tools/ProjectANA) to design and publish an ANA chat bot.
-Setup ANA Chat Server and note down the server URL.
-Instructions will be available soon on how to do it yourself.
-Assuming you already have one, let's call it `ana-chat-server.com`
+  - Assuming you have done that have an ANA Chat Server URL, let's call it `ana-chat-server.com`

 **Step 2:**